yujieTao/Cryptocurrency_TraditionalAssets_Correlation_Analysis/README.md

     │
     └── src                <- Source code for use in this project.
         │
-        ├── data           <- Scripts to download or generate data │   ├── Dockerfile
+        ├── data           <- Scripts to download and generate data │   ├── Dockerfile
         │   ├── README.md
         │   ├── requirements.txt